 The optic nerve can be considered as an “electric cord” that starts from the back part of the eye, the retina and ends within the brain.
 It contains a huge number of neural fibers, approximately 1.000.000 through which the image captured from the eye is transferred to the brain.
 A healthy optic nerve is prerequisite for good vision.

 What is the intraocular pressure?

-The front part of the eye is filled by a transparent fluid (the aqueous humor), which contributes in nutrition and the maintenance of a steady intraocular pressure.
+The front part of the eye is filled with a transparent fluid (the aqueous humor), which contributes to nutrition and the maintenance of a steady intraocular pressure.
 The aqueous humor is produced within the eye and drained through a complex of tiny channels that looks like a sponge and they are called the trabecular meshwork.

 The system of drainage channels is located in the angle created between the cornea and the peripheral iris (drainage angle).